camunda/camunda-bpm-examples/dmn-engine/dmn-engine-drd/README.md

 ```

 This will compile the project and execute it with the arguments
-`35` for the current temperature and `WeekDay` for the type of day.
+`35` for the current temperature and `Weekday` for the type of day.

 This should produce an output which contains: